 Sarah Harding Laidlaw, MS, RDN, CDE is semi-retired, living in Western Colorado.
 She is a founding member of the DIFM DPG (formerly Nutrition In Complementary Care) and has been newsletter editor for TheIntegrativeRDN newsletter since the early 2000’s.
 Sarah is an Ambassador for Functional Formularies, disseminating information about their organic, whole food blended enteral fornulas to dietitians and patients in the Southwest, is Editor of the most recent AAPI e-book – AAPI’s Guide To Optimal Health Using Principles of Functional Medicine and Nutritional Genomics, and writes a monthly bog for Helm Publishing.
 When not spending time outdoors running, swimming, biking, hiking or sometimes gardening, she works PRN for Nutrition and Diabetes Services at a local hospital.
 Sarah is an active board member of the Montrose (Colorado) Farmer’s Market and likes to spend her winters in the milder climate of Nevada where she can remain active and outdoors while Colorado is enjoying cold and snowy weather!

-- Having had a successful career in journalism, music and television production, Jena was inspired to redirect her work life and returned to school after transforming her own health with nutrition based change.
-Following a more circuitous route, Jena amassed certifications from the Institute of Integrative Nutrition, the Institute for the Psychology of Eating and a clinical nutrition mentorship while maintaining a nutrition practice and getting her BS from the University of Northern Colorado.
-She has been the main nutrition instructor for Charlottesville, Virginia’s community education program since 2010, teaching about sugar metabolism, eating for energy and bone health, always with an integrative approach.
-Jena is the author of the chronic pain chapter of an upcoming integrative and functional medical nutrition therapy textbook.
-After an 8 year journey of school and work, she has just finished her dietetic internship and will sit for the exam shortly!
-This is her second year with the newsletter where she gets to marry her love for writing, editing, nutrition and navigating current research.
-Although she’s a city girl (New York), she’s now fully adapted to the tranquility of Virginia, where she lives with her husband and 9 year-old son.
+Having had a successful career in journalism, music and television production, Jena was inspired to redirect her work path and returned to school after transforming her own health and life with integrative and functional nutrition.
+Following a more circuitous route, Jena amassed certifications from the Institute of Integrative Nutrition, the Institute for the Psychology of Eating and a functional nutrition mentorship while attending and graduating from the University of Northern Colorado.
+She currently maintains a private practice where she specializes in digestive disorders and chronic pain and has been the main nutrition instructor for Charlottesville’s community education program since 2010, teaching about sugar metabolism, eating for energy and bone health, always with an integrative approach.
+She recently authored the chronic pain chapter for an upcoming integrative and functional MNT textbook and often presents to fellow RD’s wanting to incorporate integrative and functional tools into their practice.
+This is her second year as the Associate Editor of the Integrative RDN where she gets to marry her love for writing, nutrition and navigating current research.
+Although a New York City native, Jena is now fully adapted to the tranquility of Virginia, where she lives with her husband and son.

 Chris is currently a graduate student at the University of Washington completing a Masters in Public Health Nutrition and dietetic internship.
 She is passionate about food systems and equity, believing everyone has a right to safe, healthy and affordable food.
 She has worked with a number of organizations researching and supporting programs and policies to improve food environments, including the Center for Public Health Nutrition, the Washington State Department of Health, the Childhood Obesity Prevention Coalition and the Academy of Nutrition and Dietetics.
 Prior to returning to school to become a dietitian, she worked for 15 years in the restaurant and hospitality industry.